-- (a) Rental Units owned, operated, or otherwise managed by municipal housing authorities, as defined in 30-A M.R.S. §4721(1), as amended; - (b) Accommodations provided in a hospital, convent, church, religious facility, or extended care facility; - (c) Dormitories owned and operated by an institution of higher education, or by Portland Public Schools;
+(a) Rental Units owned, operated, or otherwise managed by municipal housing authorities, as defined in 30-A M.R.S. §4721(1), as amended;

-- (d) Rental Units within a building containing only two (2), three (3) or four (4) dwelling units, one of which the Landlord currently occupies as his or her principal residence; - (e) Accommodations where the amount of rent charged is either controlled or subsidized by a federal, state, or local governmental agency; and - (f) Accessory dwelling units, as defined and understood in Chapter 14 of this Portland City Code.
-(By Referendum, 11-3-2020)
+- (b) Accommodations provided in a hospital, convent, church, religious facility, or extended care facility; - (c) Dormitories owned and operated by an institution of higher education, or by Portland Public Schools; - (d) Rental Units within a building containing only two (2), three (3) or four (4) dwelling units, one of which the property owner currently occupies as his or her principal residence; - (e) Accommodations where the amount of rent charged is either controlled or subsidized by a federal, state, or local governmental agency; and - (f) Accessory dwelling units, as defined and understood in Chapter 14 of this Portland City Code.
+(By Referendum, 11-3-2020 By Referendum, 11-8-2022)

-Allowable increase percentage means the amount that the rent of a Covered Unit may be raised within a Rental Year, unless a Landlord is entitled to additional increases as laid out in Section 6-233 below.
-The allowable increase percentage shall be determined on September 1 of each year beginning on September 1, 2021, and shall be equal to 100 percent of the change in the Consumer Price Index for Greater Boston Metro Area, as published by the United States Bureau of Labor Statistics or its designee.
+Allowable increase percentage means the standard amount that the rent of a Covered Unit may be raised within the following Calendar Year, unless a Landlord is entitled to additional increases as provided in Sections 6-233 or 6-234 below.
+The allowable increase percentage shall be determined on September 1 of each year beginning on September 1, 2021, and shall be equal to 70 percent of the change in the Consumer Price Index (CPI-U) for Greater Boston Metro Area for the preceding twelve (12) months, as published in August by the United States Bureau of Labor Statistics or its designee.
+For the purposes of this ordinance, the Rent Board shall presume that the Allowable increase percentage is sufficient to allow a reasonably prudent landlord who received a fair return on investment prior to the enactment of this ordinance to continue to maintain a fair net operating income that increases over time at a just and reasonable rate, yielding a fair return on investment under the normal course of doing business.

-Base rent means the initial amount of rent that a Landlord charges for a Covered Unit, as more specifically defined in Section 6-233 of this Article.
+Base rent means the initial amount of rent that a Landlord charged for a Covered Unit prior to the increases allowed under this ordinance, as more specifically defined in Section 6-233 of this Article.
+For the purposes of the ordinance, the Rent Board shall presume that the Base Rent was sufficient to have provided the Landlord a fair return on investment prior to the enactment of this ordinance.

-Banked rent means the Base Rent for a Covered Unit, plus any increase in rent to which the Landlord was entitled under Sections 6-233 and 6-234 below, but that was not charged to a Tenant during a particular Rental Year.
+Banked rent means the Base Rent for a Covered Unit, plus any increase in rent to which the Landlord was entitled under Sections 6-233 and 6-234 below, but that was not yet applied to the rent charged to a Tenant.